 - Global citizenship in thought and action: philosophical examination of the idea of global citizenship, and applied practice of those ideas and values through community service, political action, and social entrepreneurship.

 As in the past, we favor proposals that are student centered, such as developing a research project, event, or publication in which students are featured contributors.
 Our aim is to impact a large and diverse population of our students rather than a few who are part of a select program.
 Building capacity means creating scalable programs, developing expertise among faculty in the classroom and those leading our programs, and building the campus “know how” to accomplish our goals.

-The Global Citizenship Committee will review the proposals and forward its recommendations to Dr. Tsang for final selection.
+The Global Council will review the proposals and forward its recommendations to Dr. Tsang for final selection.